Faculty/Staff Referrals

 it matters

 A student may not necessarily express a mental health need.
-Tardiness or excessive absences, alcohol or drug abuse, sudden or extreme changes in behavior, marked changes in personal hygiene/weight, disclosure of sexual assault/harassment/relationship violence, and disclosure of suicidal thoughts or irrational thoughts are often indicators of problems that warrant referral to counseling.
+Tardiness or excessive absences, alcohol or drug abuse, sudden or extreme changes in behavior, marked changes in personal hygiene/weight, disclosure of sexual assault/harassment/relationship violence, and disclosure of suicidal thoughts or irrational thoughts are often indicators of problems that warrant a referral.

-The following guide will assist you in identifying concerns that may warrant referral to the counseling center:
+The following guide will assist you in identifying concerns that may warrant connection to the MCC Student Counseling Center:

-• Encourage the student to contact the MCC Student Counseling Center at the Wellness & Fitness building, Room 101, by phone at 254-299-8210, or email counseling@mclennan.edu.
+• Encourage the student to contact the MCC Student Counseling Center through email (counseling@mclennan.edu), phone (299-8210) or by visiting the center at the Math & Wellness building, Room 225B.

-• Encourage student to contact the Student Counseling Center and follow up with the student at the next class period.
+• Follow up with the student at the next available class meeting.

 • Contact the Student Counseling Center to let us know you will be escorting the student to the center.

-• OR if the student refuses to be escorted to the center, request a counselor (ext.
-8210) come to your office to meet with you and the student.
+• OR if the student refuses to be escorted, you have the option of requesting that a counselor come to your office by calling the center at ext.
+8210.

 • Contact Campus Police at extension 8911 or off-campus police at 911.